When playing baseball, you need to ensure that you are playing it safe at all times, and one area where safety is paramount is in the batter’s box.

 RECOMMENDED: Best Batting Helmets with Jaw Guard

-There are multiple factors to consider when purchasing a batting helmet, including the type of material used, the size and style of helmet, and the helmet’s features.
+There are multiple factors to consider when purchasing a baseball helmet, including the type of material used, the size and style of helmet, and the helmet’s features.
 A helmet’s size and shape are the most important factors in its fit and feel.
 The helmet must fit snugly and be comfortable to wear.

 Players have a responsibility to make sure they’re wearing the right helmet for their needs.
-To ensure you’re wearing the right batting helmet, there are a few things you should pay attention to when you’re getting fitted for a helmet.
+To ensure you’re wearing the right baseball helmet, there are a few things you should pay attention to when you’re getting fitted for a helmet.

 Size: Not everyone understands the importance of wearing the right size helmet.
 The wrong size helmet can make your head vulnerable to injury, so it is essential that you wear a helmet that fits your head correctly.

-Fit: A batting helmet should be snug, but not too tight.
+Fit: A baseball helmet should be snug, but not too tight.
 When you put the helmet on, you should barely be able to fit two fingers between your forehead and the helmet.
 If you can fit more than that, then the helmet is too big.
 You should also make sure that the helmet doesn’t rock back and forth on your head.
 If you can feel it rocking, then it’s too big.
 If it feels like it’s pinching your head, then the helmet is too small.

 Certification: Make sure it is approved by the National Operating Committee on Standards for Athletic Equipment (NOCSAE).
 This ensures the helmet has been tested and found to be safe and protective.